 To begin the process to enroll as a Non-Degree student, please select Non-Degree Coursework in the drop down menu of the WCAS Program Information tab on the left side of the general online application.

 See below for more information about courses that are offered for nondegree students as well as for the contact information of each program's academic team.
 Non-degree courses are intended to count towards a full MS program as long as successfully completed.

 “Being able to take classes as a nondegree student at the Woods College allowed me to test the waters and see if the fit was right.
-Halfway through the semester, I felt at home with the faculty and staff and applied to enter the graduate program.
-I am looking forward to continuing my pursuit of a master's degree at the Woods College and know I made the best decision for me.”
+Halfway through the semester, I felt at home with the faculty and staff and applied to enter the graduate program. ”